 Pumpkin Chocolate Chip Cookies

-- ½ cup (120 ml) vegetable or another neutral cooking oil or melted butter (115 grams) (I used vegetable oil)
+- ½ cup vegetable oil or melted butter (I used vegetable oil)

 - 3 large eggs